Rudxain/xorsum/README.md

 #"6c741b7863326b2c a"
 #"6c74187863326b2c b"
 #the 0-based index is 2 when using `-l 8`
-#mathematically, `i mod 8 = 2`
+#mathematically, i mod 8 = 2

 xorsum a b -l 3
-#3d5a0a a
+#"3d5a0a a"
-#3d590a b
+#"3d590a b"
-#`i mod 3 = 1`
+#i mod 3 = 1

 xorsum a b -l 2
-#7f12 a
+#"7f12 a"
-#7c12 b
+#"7c12 b"
-#`i mod 2 = 0`
+#i mod 2 = 0

-#you can repeat this process with different `-l` values, to solve it easier
+#you can repeat this process with different `-l` values, to solve it easier.
 #IIRC, using primes gives you more info about the index
 ```
-There are programs (like `diff`) that compare bytes for you, and are much more efficient and user-friendly.
+There are programs (like [`diff`](https://en.wikipedia.org/wiki/Diff)) that compare bytes for you, and are much more efficient and user-friendly.
 But if you are into math puzzles, this is a good way to pass the time by solving [systems of linear modular equations](https://youtu.be/LInNgWMtFEs)

-# Quote by Original Author (Rudxain)
+# Personal thoughts
 I was surprised that I couldn't find any implementation of a checksum algorithm completely based on the `XOR` op.
 So I posted this for the sake of completeness, and because I'm learning Rust.
-I also made this for people who like minimalism and don't like bloatware, and for people with low-power devices
+I also made this for people with low-power devices

 # ⚠DISCLAIMER
 0. **DO NOT USE FOR 🔐CRYPTOGRAPHIC PURPOSES.** The algorithm is **not** crypto-secure